 Join our talent network, and we’ll send you job alerts and news that match your interests.Sign up now

 The MultiCare fellowship program is a highly visible 12-month, preceptor-directed learning experience focused on developing emerging leaders for our organization.
-The program provides hospital management and administrative experience with mentorship from our senior executive team.
+The program provides health system management and administrative experience with mentorship from our senior executive team.

 The fellowship focuses on “real world” projects chosen by the preceptor and program coordinator.
 The interests of the Fellows and the current needs of MultiCare are also considered.
 The approximate ratio of project work to shadowing is 75 percent projects, 25 percent shadowing.

 The fellowship is an approximate split between 75% project work, 25% curriculum, mentorship, and career development.

 Our fellows lead projects that are important to our future and reflect the complexity of health care leadership roles.Here is a sample of past fellow projects:

 Curriculum: In addition to “learning by doing”, you’ll have dedicated time to focus on your own development through formal classes, networking, a fellow book club, and industry conferences.

 Mentorship: You’ll be provided two layers of executive mentorship, as well as regular meetings with the program administrator and mentorship from past fellows.

 Examples of past executive mentors include: SVP/Chief Executive of the Puget Sound Region, VP – Care Continuum, COO of Rockwood Clinic.

 Final Interview: Late October, 2020